 I want my image to be on top of a shiny circle.

-Now you get to pick your favorite Pattern.
-Cricut has hundreds of them and they seem to be free for now, so take advantage of this!
+Now you get to pick your favorite pattern.
+Cricut has hundreds of them, and they seem to be free for now, so take advantage of this!
 I really liked the rainbow one.

-After picking your pattern place the image (Dream, Believe, Achieve) on top of the circle and center it.
+After picking your pattern, place the image (Dream, Believe, Achieve) on top of the circle and center it.

-Add Print then Cut Text
+Add Print Then Cut text

 Text adds so much value to any design!

-Print then Cut wouldn’t be the same without it!
-To add it just click on the text icon located on the left panel of the canvas area.
+“Print Then Cut” wouldn’t be the same without it!
+To add it, click on the text icon on the canvas’s left panel.

 I added the same word twice to share a point with you.